gcc-mirror/gcc/gcc/config/sh/sh.md

    (set_attr "fp_set" "unknown")])

 ;; This is TBR relative jump instruction for SH2A architecture.
-;; Its use is enabled assigning an attribute "function_vector" ;; and the vector number to a function during its declaration.
+;; Its use is enabled by assigning an attribute "function_vector" ;; and the vector number to a function during its declaration.

 (define_insn "call_valuei_tbr_rel"